olimorris/onedarkpro.nvim/README.md

 #### Theme color tables

 To enable the theme's colors to be extracted and used elsewhere in the Neovim config, a helper function, `get_colors()`, has been included.
-This returns a table of the theme's current colors.
+This returns a table of the theme's color palette, including user created colors:

 ```lua
 local colors = require("onedarkpro").get_colors()